NATIONAL REPEAL DAY

 The day Prohibition ended has been celebrated since 1933.
 Newspapers across the country reported repeal celebrations.
 Al Capone was even reported as praising the end of prohibition from his prison cell.
 Some areas postponed celebrations until the 6th, but distilleries geared up, ready for production.

-In the last couple of generations, fascination with the Prohibition years, styles, and history has grown.
 Celebrating the 21st Amendment has increased.
+In the last couple of generations, fascination with the Prohibition years, styles, and history have grown.